pfptcommunity/iso2web/README.md

-# Tool to Send Proofpoint Isolation Logs a Webhook
+# Tool to Send Proofpoint Isolation Logs to a Webhook

 This tool sends Proofpoint Isolation data to a webhook of your choice.